 - Manufacturing experts – These experts can help explain how a particular part or product was defective and how it led to an injury.

 Having an expert witness could be vital to the potential outcome of your case.
 During settlement negotiations, his or her credibility could persuade the other party and his or her legal defense to reach a favorable agreement.
 At trial, an expert witness can also offer valuable insight and clarify to better educate a judge or a jury about certain disputed issues in the case.

 Find Out if You Have a Case Today

 If you have been injured in an accident due to negligence, our firm is here to help you secure fair and full compensation.
-A personal injury lawyer in West Palm Beach is ready to determine if you have a valid case and discuss whether an expert witness could be beneficial to you in a free consultation.
+A personal injury lawyer is ready to determine if you have a valid case and discuss whether an expert witness could be beneficial to you in a free consultation.

 There are no upfront fees to retain our services.
 We only get paid if we obtain compensation on your behalf through a settlement or verdict.